hugomrdias/iso-url/readme.md

 > Isomorphic/Univeral WHATWG URL API with some support legacy node URL API

 This package is a universal wrapper for node `url` and browser window.URL with support for legacy `url.parse` properties in the URL instance and defaults for base to support relative urls like `url.parse`.
+Node URL [docs](https://nodejs.org/docs/latest-v10.x/api/url.html#url_the_whatwg_url_api).

 ## Install